E-Heerschap/Go-Runescape/README.md

 [![Build Status](https://travis-ci.org/kingpulse/Go-Runescape.svg?branch=master)](https://travis-ci.org/kingpulse/Go-Runescape)

 ## Overview
 Go-Runescape is a library for the Runescape API for Go.
+The library supports:

+- Getting player Levels
+- Getting a players Rank
+- Getting item details from the grandexchange (RS3 Only)
+- Getting items in categories from the grandexchange (RS3 Only)

+If you are after information regarding the old-school grandexchange, read the note at the end.

 This project will no longer be updated because the initial goals for the project have been met.

 I apollogise if this does not meet the *effective go* standards.
 This was primarly built while I was initially learning go (: .